Song Yingxing — Great Scientist, and the Writer of Tiangong Kaiwu

 Therefore, Song Yingxing and his brother decided to take political positions that the government assigned them, which were based on their scores in the province’s examination.

-Song worked as a teacher for four years, when most of his important books were written during this period, including Tian Gong Kai Wu.
+Song Yingxing worked as a teacher for four years, when most of his important books were written in this peaceful period, including Tiangong Kaiwu.

-This book documented over 130 detailed technologies of agriculture and manufacture in the history of China, comprehensively; most of the contents were first-hand information and combined with explicit illustrations.
+This book documented over 130 detailed agricultural and manufacturing technologies, most of the contents were first-hand information and combined with explicit illustrations, including paper-making, gunpowder weapons, coal mining, metallurgy, mechanisms, etc.

-The name of the book means humans using specific technology to exploit wealth from nature, which was also the fundamental philosophy and purpose of his works.
+The name of the book means humans using specific technology to exploit the wealth of nature, which was also the fundamental philosophy and purpose of his works.

-Then he and his brother both got promoted several times because of their good performances.
+Later, he and his brother both got promoted because of their good performances.

-Soon, another king from Ming’s royal clan organized another Ming government in southern China, Song Yingxing and his brother both planned to move southward to serve this new empire.
+Soon, another king from Ming’s royal clan organized another Ming Empire in southern China, Song Yingxing and his brother both planned to move southward to serve this new empire.

-However, their province was occupied by the Nomadic Manchu army soon.
+However, their province was occupied by the Manchu army of the Qing Dynasty (1636 — 1912) soon.

-When Manchu's army marched into his city, Song Yingxing’s brother committed suicide.
+When the Manchu army marched into their city, his brother Song Yingsheng committed suicide.

-Song escaped away and refused to serve the new empire; he then lived in seclusion and poverty.
+Song Yingxing escaped away and refused to serve the new empire, and lived in seclusion and poverty till he passed away.

 Those Buried, Ruined Masterpieces

-A few years later, Manchu emperors found that Song Yingxing and his brother had written many articles that were disrespectful to their Qing Dynasty, so they destroyed and banned all of their books.
+The ruling class, then found that Song Yingxing and his brother were loyal to the Ming Empire and had written many articles that were disrespectful to the Qing Dynasty, so they destroyed and banned all of their works.

 Together with many other exceptional masterpieces, their books and glorious ideas were all burnt into dust.

-Ironically, some of Song Yingxing’s masterpieces were spread and well preserved in Japan and some other countries.
+However, Song Yingxing's Tiangong Kaiwu was spread and well preserved in Japan and some other countries.

-This remarkable technical encyclopedia Tian Gong Kai Wu spread back to China until the Qing Dynasty was ended three hundred years later when people finally got to know this great scientist in the history of China.
+Until the Qing Dynasty was ended three hundred years later, this remarkable technical encyclopedia spread back to China, when people finally got to know this great scientist.

 Song Yingxing finished most of his great books only within the first four years when he was working as a teacher; soon the chaos, wars, and perishing of the Ming Dynasty made him stopped his scientific researches.

-No one could know what else he would have achieved if the society was stable, or the changing of dynasties was not that cruel.
+No one could know what else he would have achieved if the society was stable, or the transition of dynasties was not that cruel.

 You Might Also Like: